M2DAO-Talker: Harmonizing Multi-granular Motion Decoupling and Alternating Optimization for Talking-head Generation: C. More Ablation Study

 \section{C. More Ablation Study}

 \textbf{Audio-Visual Encoder.} To assess the effectiveness of AVE, we conduct ablation experiments on datasets with constrained head rotations (``Lieu", ``Shaheen" and ``Jae-in"), where subtle articulatory dynamics are critical for accurate lip synchronization.
-Specifically, for AVE-equipped methods (our M2DAO-Talker approach and SyncTalk~\cite{peng2024synctalk}): we replace AVE with DeepSpeech (DS) audio encoding.
+Specifically, for AVE-equipped methods (our M2DAO-Talker approach and SyncTalk~\cite{peng2024synctalk}): we replace AVE with DeepSpeech~\cite{amodei2016deep} (DS) audio encoding.
 For DS-based methods (TalkingGaussian~\cite{li2025talkinggaussian}), we substitute DS with AVE encoding.
-We maintain the identical architectures otherwise for fair comparison, and evaluate their performance across PSNR, LPIPS, and LMD.
+We maintain the identical architectures otherwise for fair comparison, and evaluate their performance across PSNR, Sync-C, and LMD.
 Experiments in Table 5 demonstrate that AVE implementations outperform DS variants across all metrics, which displays AVE's advantage in capturing mouth movement dynamics over DS's semantic speech features.
 It is speculated that AVE's focus on articulatory features enhances visual-articulatory alignment.
 Significantly, our M2DAO-Talker method maintains performance parity with SyncTalk and TalkingGaussian even when using suboptimal DS encoding, demonstrating obvious architectural resilience and superiority.

 \textbf{Facial Action Encoder.} To evaluate the efficacy of FAE, we conduct cross-paradigm ablation experiments by substituting Action Units (AUs) and Blendshapes (BS) across seven datasets with varying expression complexity.
 For AU-based methods (our M2DAO-Talker approach and TalkingGaussian~\cite{li2025talkinggaussian}), we replace AUs with BS.
 Conversely, for BS-based methods, we substitute BS with AUs for facial expression control.
-The performance comparison across PSNR, LPIPS, and LMD are shown in Table 6, revealing that AU-to-BS substitution causes consistent metric degradation on average (PSNR: $-$0.142 dB, LMD: $+$0.036).
-Notably, SyncTalk exhibits atypical behavior: BS substitution improves LPIPS by 2.43\% despite minor PSNR/LMD changes.
-It is supposed that BS's holistic facial parameterization better aligns with SyncTalk's motion field paradigm.
+The performance comparison across PSNR, Sync-C, and LMD are shown in Table 6, revealing that AU-to-BS substitution causes consistent metric degradation on average (PSNR: $-$0.142 dB, LMD: $+$0.036).
 Overall, AUs outperforms BS in almost scenarios, particularly in complex and diverse expression scenarios (\emph{e.g.}, ``May":$+$0.61 dB, ``Obama1" :$+$0.29 dB and ``Obama2" :$+$0.19 dB).
 This validates AUs' superiority in modeling fine-grained muscle activations critical for subtle expressions.